-Incremental voter-approved increases — between .25 and .5 cents — will go into effect in the cities of San Leandro, Union City, El Cerrito, Novato, Santa Rosa and Concord.
+Incremental voter-approved increases — between .25 and .5 cents — will go into effect in the cities of San Leandro, Union City, El Cerrito, Novato, Santa Rosa, and Concord.

-In Union City and El Cerrito, the sales tax rate will rise to 10.25 percent, among the highest in the nine county San Francisco Bay Area.
+In Union City and El Cerrito, the sales tax rate will rise to 10.25 percent, among the highest in the nine counties San Francisco Bay Area.
 South Gate, a city in Los Angeles County, holds the distinction of charging the state’s highest sales tax rate at 10.75 percent, according to the California Board of Equalization.

 The sales tax rate in San Francisco is 9.5 percent.